-The Good, Better and Best of Attic Insulation
+The Good & Best of Attic Insulation by Southland Insulators

 There are three common methods used to insulate attics – blown-in fiberglass, blown-in fiberglass with air sealing and spray foam insulation.
 Here’s what you need to know about each.

 Blown-in FiberglassInsulating attics with blown-in fiberglass insulation is a quick and easy way to add R-value.
 This is a basic method of attic insulation and a cost effective option to upgrade attics of existing homes or insulate attics in new homes.